 getpid, getppid - get process identification

 #include <unistd.h> pid_t getpid(void); pid_t getppid(void);

 These functions are always successful.

-If the caller's parent is in a different PID namespace (see pid_namespaces(7)), getppid() returns 0.
-C library/kernel differences Since glibc version 2.3.4 up to and including glibc 2.24, the glibc wrapper function for getpid() caches PIDs, so as to avoid additional system calls when a process calls getpid() repeatedly.
-Normally this caching is invisible, but its correct operation relies on support in the wrapper functions for fork(2), vfork(2), and clone(2): if an application bypasses the glibc wrappers for these system calls by using syscall(2), then a call to getpid() in the child will return the wrong value (to be precise: it will return the PID of the parent process).
+POSIX.1-2001, 4.3BSD, SVr4.
+C library/kernel differences From glibc 2.3.4 up to and including glibc 2.24, the glibc wrapper function for getpid() cached PIDs, with the goal of avoiding additional system calls when a process calls getpid() repeatedly.
+Normally this caching was invisible, but its correct operation relied on support in the wrapper functions for fork(2), vfork(2), and clone(2): if an application bypassed the glibc wrappers for these system calls by using syscall(2), then a call to getpid() in the child would return the wrong value (to be precise: it would return the PID of the parent process).
 In addition, there were cases where getpid() could return the wrong value even when invoking clone(2) via the glibc wrapper function.
 (For a discussion of one such case, see BUGS in clone(2).)
 Furthermore, the complexity of the caching code had been the source of a few bugs within glibc over the years.
 Because of the aforementioned problems, since glibc 2.25, the PID cache is removed: calls to getpid() always invoke the actual system call, rather than returning a cached value.

-clone(2), fork(2), kill(2), exec(3), mkstemp(3), tempnam(3), tmpfile(3), tmpnam(3), credentials(7), pid_namespaces(7) Linux man-pages 6.04 2023-03-30 getpid(2)
+clone(2), fork(2), gettid(2), kill(2), exec(3), mkstemp(3), tempnam(3), tmpfile(3), tmpnam(3), credentials(7), pid_namespaces(7) Linux man-pages 6.04 2023-03-30 getpid(2)